Ernest Lucas Guest: Rhodesia Air Training Group

 Meanwhile, preparations were underway in Rhodesia to expand facilities for the training of pilots.
 In January 1940 the government announced the creation of a Department of Air, completely separate from that of Defence.
 Guest was appointed Minister of Air, a post he held from 28 March 1940 to 6 May 1946.
 He inaugurated and administered what became the second largest Empire Air Training Scheme, beginning with the establishment of three units at Salisbury, Bulawayo and Gwelo, each comprising a preliminary and an advanced training school.

 Rhodesia was the last of the Commonwealth countries to enter the Empire Air Training Scheme and the first to turn out fully qualified pilots.
 No.25 Elementary Flying Training School at Belvedere Air Station, Salisbury, was the first school to be opened, on 25 May 1940 by Air Chief Marshal Sir Robert Brooke-Popham.
 It was followed by a Service School at Cranborne.
-In Bulawayo, an Elementary School was established at Sauerdale, although due to the unsuitability of the ground surface, it was moved to Induna, with a Service School at Kumalo.
-Gwelo had an Elementary School at Guinea Fowl and a Service School at Thornhill.
+In Bulawayo, an Elementary School was established at Sauerdale, although due to the unsuitability of the ground surface, it was moved to RAF Induna, with a Service School at RAF Heany.
+Gwelo had an Elementary School at RAF Guinea Fowl and a Service School at Thornhill.
 The Elementary Schools were equipped with Tiger Moths and the Service Schools, single-engine Harvards and twin-engine Airspeed Oxfords.
-At Moffat, the first gunners passed out in September 1941 from the only Bombing and Gunnery School in Southern Rhodesia.
+At RAF Moffat, the first gunners passed out in September 1941 from the only Bombing and Gunnery School in Southern Rhodesia.

 The trainees came mainly from Britain, but also from Australia, Canada, South Africa, New Zealand, USA, Yugoslavia, Greece, France, Poland, Czechoslovakia, Kenya, Uganda, Tanganyika, Fiji and Malta.
 In total 8,500 British aircrew were trained in Southern Rhodesia during the War.